prithajana23/Autotomic_Optimization_Algorithm_-AutOA-/README.md

 - Convergence curves reported using mean ± standard deviation
 - Log-scale visualization where appropriate

-Random seeds are independently generated for each run.
+Independent random seeds were used for each run.

 Due to the stochastic nature of metaheuristic algorithms, exact numerical values may vary slightly across executions.
 However, repeated independent runs consistently preserve the relative performance ranking and statistical conclusions reported in the manuscript.
+All baseline algorithms were implemented or configured using commonly recommended parameter settings from the literature.
+No additional tuning was performed beyond these standard configurations.

 ---